markalbrand56/Redes-Proyecto-1/README.md

 This project had to be built around the server given for this project, which is a custom server built by the course instructors.
 This means that this project will not be fully functional with other XMPP servers, as it uses custom implementations for some functionalities.

 > **Note**: One of this functionalities is to be able to create an account.
-This was simply not posible with the server provided, as it did not allow anonymous connections.
+This was a challenge with the server provided, as it did not allow anonymous connections.
 This is why for this functionality this project has to connect to a pre-existing account in order to create a new account.

 ### Project requirements